Algonquin ARC Flea Market

 Whitman ARC Ham Radio Open House

-The Whitman Amateur Radio Club is having it’s FIRST Ham RWhitman ARC logoadio Open House on Saturday July 19th at the Knights of Columbus on Rte 18 in Whitman.
+The Whitman Amateur Radio Club is having its FIRST Ham RWhitman ARC logoadio Open House on Saturday July 19th at the Knights of Columbus on Rte 18 in Whitman.
 We’ll be promoting and explaining Amateur Radio to the public from 8- Noon.
 You are welcome to attend, the event is FREE and we can supply your club with a table indoors if you want to display any equipment/demonstrations or information.
 If you have any questions, please email me.

 Thanks, Ross W1EKG 73